Brian Guidry LeTraunik (He/Him/His)

 Brian is an actor, director, fight director and SAFD Certified Teacher of stage combat based in Southeast Texas.
-He is an Assistant Professor in the Department of Theatre & Dance at Lamar University, teaching acting, directing, stage combat, movement and theatre history.

 Skill Proficiency History